abhishektyagi/urlshortner/README.md

 Health Check
 ---

-To see your applications health enter url `http://localhost:8081/healthcheck`
+To see applications health url `http://localhost:8081/healthcheck`

 ---
-##Docker
+## Docker
 Docker file is included.

 ### To build